viraj-kabbur/user_manuals/school-admin/managing-students/adding-students.md

 ### <mark style="background-color:blue;">Scenario 2 -</mark>

-The second scenario would be where the student does not have a valid school e-mail.
-In such a case the Teacher will fill all the necessary information except the e-mail and save it.&#x20;
+The second scenario would be where the student does not have a valid School/University e-mail.
+In such a case the Teacher/Professor will fill all the necessary information except the e-mail and save it.&#x20;

 <figure><img src="../../.gitbook/assets/Screenshot 2024-02-29 130500.png" alt=""><figcaption></figcaption></figure>

-Then, to check if the student has been added to the game, the Teacher can go to the Students section of the left part of the dashboard and then click on Allocated Students.
+Then, to check if the student has been added to the game, the Teacher/Professor can go to the Students section of the left part of the dashboard and then click on Allocated Students.
 As you can see Chuck Bass has been successfully added.

 <figure><img src="../../.gitbook/assets/Screenshot 2024-02-29 130512.png" alt=""><figcaption></figcaption></figure>